exis9/sQuery/README.md

     export const sQuery: any, sq: any, _SQ: any;
 }
 ```
-also if you have tsconfig.json, you probably should change "noImplicitThis" to false.
+also if you have tsconfig.json, you probably should change "noImplicitThis" to false to kill the "this implicity" error.
 ```
 // search noImplicitThis in tsconfig.json and change it to false "noImplicitThis": false,